ajpahl1008/elasticagent/README.md

 gradle clean build

 # Run
-java -javaagent:elasticagent-1.0-SNAPSHOT.jar -jar AppYouWantToMeasure.jar
+java -javaagent:elasticagent-1.0-SNAPSHOT.jar -Dpath.config=/path/to/config.yml -jar AppYouWantToMeasure.jar

-# Warnings
+# Roadmap
-The IP Address is currently hard coded in APMMessageFactory.
-Config files are the next big feature update.
+1.)
+Finish testing this on Websphere Liberty and provide some instructions on setup of server.xml and jvm.options 2.)
+Maybe JBOSS?